A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Library description

 \subsection{Data's processing and cleaning}

 The tweets collected are processed by day using the tokenizers of our previous development~\cite{Tellez2017ATwitter}.
-The process corresponds to splitting text into words and bi-grams of words, as well as q-grams of 2, 3, and 4 characters, setting the text to lowercase, removing the punctuation symbols, users, and URLs.
-Space is replaced by symbol $\sim$, and, consequently, the words in a bi-gram are joined by it.
+The process corresponds to splitting text into words and bi-grams, setting the text to lowercase, removing the punctuation symbols, numbers, and URLs.
+Blank symbols are replaced by symbol $\sim$, and, consequently, the words in a bi-gram are joined by it.
 Only those tokens that appear at least 0.01\% of the retrieved tweets per day are included.
-Finally, the tokens obtained for each language are grouped by country, in case the information about the country is present, and tweets without it.
+Finally, the tokens obtained for each language are grouped by country, if the country's information is present, and tweets without it.